MicrosoftDocs/azure-docs/articles/iot-central/energy/concept-iot-central-solar-panel-app.md

 ### IoT Central platform

-IoT Central is a platform to build your IoT solutions and allows partners to extend and customize for their specific needs.
-After you connect your solar panels to IoT Central platform, it provides device management, including command and control.
-In the solar panel app, we use the operational data store that comes with Central for warm path scenario such as monitor, analyze, and visualize meter data in near real time.
+Azure IoT Central is a platform that simplifies building your IoT solution and helps reduce the burden and costs of IoT management, operations, and development.
+With IoT Central you can easily connect, monitor, and manage your Internet of Things (IoT) assets at scale.
+After you connect your solar panels to IoT Central, the app template uses built-in features such as device models, commands, and dashboards.
+The app template also uses the IoT Central storage for warm path scenarios such as near real-time meter data monitoring, analytics, rules, and visualization.

 ### Extensibility options to build with IoT Central
 The IoT Central platform provides two extensibility options: Continuous Data Export (CDE) and APIs.
-You can choose between these options based on your requirements.
-For example, one of the partners configured CDE with Azure Data Lake Storage (ADLS).
+The customers and partners can choose between these options based to customize their solutions for specific needs.
+For example, one of our partners configured CDE with Azure Data Lake Storage (ADLS).
 They're using ADLS for long-term data retention and other cold path storage scenarios, such batch processing, auditing, and reporting purposes.

 ## Next steps